 Are Enemas Safe during Pregnancy?

 While there are mixed opinions on the safety of enemas during pregnancy, many expecting mothers find themselves tempted to take one during pregnancy.
 The most common reason is to alleviate constipation.
 Toward this end, there are many solutions to try before attempting an enema while pregnant.
 Below, a client explores some of these, including her own answer to constipation while pregnant.
-Be sure to try these solutions, stool softeners, and glycerin suppositories before resorting to enemas.
-If you do decide to do an enema, ensure you are in as relaxed a state as possible.
-Doing the enema during an Epsom salt bath with lavender oil can be the perfect setting.
+Be sure to try the solutions she discusses — stool softeners, glycerin suppositories, and/or dietary changes — before resorting to enemas.
+If you do decide to take an enema during your pregnancy, ensure you are in as relaxed a state as possible.
+Taking the enema during an Epsom salt bath with lavender oil can be the perfect setting. ~ Kristina Amelong, CCT, CNC

 (Letter from a Client)